Here-Be-Saoirse/GHCP/README.md

 ## Dependancies

-GHCP requires the following on a linux system to function:
+GHCP requires the following on a linux (or windows with git bash) system to function:

 * curl
 * bash (version => 4.0)
 * python (version => 2.6 with the json.tool module)
-* nodejs (with the castnow module)
+* nodejs (with the castnow module) (not needed if you don't need or want to cast)

 ## Usage

-At the moment, you'll need to consult https://rithvikvibhu.github.io/GHLocalApi/ for API documentation, and type your commands in the form method uri values, like this: post setup/reboot {"params": "now"}
+The application contains built-in help, jjust type ?.

 ## to do

-* Implement a juniper/Vyatta-like shell for this, instead of requiring the user to know raw HTTP REST API commands.
+* Add more commands and help for them.